Enterprise Level EDI 835 and EDI 837 Integration for Solution Provider

 PilotFish’s product’s graphical Integrated Development Environment (IDE) makes the product well suited for evaluations and demonstrations.
 Viewers are presented with the eiConsole’s visual interface, which features a graphical automated interface assembly line where interfaces are created by stepping through and configuring 7 stages.
 Each stage offers configuration panels with common default settings to make the process easy, even for beginners.
 The integrated components that make up the product are all graphical.
 From configuring the routes to performing transformations and data mapping to end-to-end testing and deployment, all the functions can be performed within the same application, graphically.
 The product was architected to allow non-developers and business analysts to work alongside developers as well as take on responsibilities for large portions of interface management and maintenance.

 After additional product evaluation, the Client engaged PilotFish in a series of deep dives via WebEx demonstrations.
-Representative interfaces, that closely followed the Client’s uses cases, were stepped through in the eiConsole.
+Representative interfaces, that closely followed the Client’s use cases, were stepped through in the eiConsole.
 Data transformation using the eiConsole’s proprietary 3-pane drag & drop data mapper was covered in detail.
 The Client’s requirements were extensively covered with a demonstration of how each would be accomplished in the various integrated components of the eiConsole.
 Performance metrics of EDI messages for standard hardware configuration were reviewed.
 Strategies for working with large files and improving performance were discussed.
 Working with databases and scenarios for taking an EDI message, converting it into a JSON format, placing it into a relational database and distributing it in tables were walked through in the product.
 These sessions were followed by a working session to focus on the product’s broad EDI support.
-Each EDI specific feature was demonstrated and shown how it could be utilized within the eiConsole.
+Each EDI-specific feature was demonstrated and shown how it could be utilized within the eiConsole.

 The session covered: